pkp/pkp-docs/getting-found-staying-found/en/getting-found-staying-found.md

 Source: [Archiving Policy.
 Current Oncology Journal](https://www.current-oncology.com/index.php/oncology/about)

+### Global LOCKSS Network

+Once your journal is set up on a secure and reliable server, you will still want to make sure you have an emergency preservation strategy in place.
+Unlike print publishing, where multiple copies are produced, distributed, and maintained by libraries, electronic journals often produce only a single electronic file (or set of files), which are accessed by multiple readers over the Internet.
+If this single file is lost, due to a system failure or human error, and no reliable backup exists, all of your work, and the work of your collaborators could simply disappear – permanently.
+To help online journal publishers overcome this potential disaster, Stanford University developed the open source LOCKSS project (Lots of Copies Keeps Stuff Safe).

+The Global LOCKSS network consists of geographically distributed servers maintained by libraries, the traditional experts in information storage and preservation.
+LOCKSS ensures that multiple copies of your content exist on a network of servers, that all of your latest content is collected and securely stored by a specialized web crawler (similar to those used by search engines), is continually examined for lost or damaged content, and that necessary repairs are made.
+Further details on how this system works is available on the [LOCKSS website](https://www.lockss.org/).

-### Choosing Preservation Option(s)
+### Choosing a Preservation Service

 For journal editors, digital preservation can be difficult to navigate.
 A few factors can help you determine the best option for your journal.

 If your journal is associated with an institution, library, or publisher, your journal may already be eligible via an institutional partnership.
 And if your journal is disseminated through a service such as Scholars Portal or Érudit, your journal may already be preserved through one of them.

+If your journal is using OJS, you should consider enabling the PKP Preservation Network (PKP PN) plugin.
+This will fulfill the archiving component from DOAJ once the Keeper's Registry (explained below) shows that archiving in the PKP PN is active and ongoing.

 National regulation may require you to deposit published content into a central library.
-If you’re publishing in the UK, you should consider the arrangement between [Portico](https://www.portico.org/our-work/services/) and the British Library to support legal deposits into Portico’s long-term preservation system.
+If you’re publishing in the UK, for example, you need to ensure a copy of your publication is sent to the British Library and other legal deposit libraries.
+An arrangement between the British Library and Portico](https://www.portico.org/our-work/services/) may help .

 If any of the above applies to your journal, consider reaching out to a digital preservation specialist, librarian, or publisher contact.
 You may also be eligible for multiple archiving options, and you should absolutely consider joining more than one.
+Good practice recommends that content is preserved in three separate services to be considered safe.

+Below are some service providers that may be helpful to you.

 #### Public Knowledge Project Preservation Network (PKP PN)